jaumet/Area/area-drupal/README.txt

-Thhis is a non usable Area-drupal module for versions 6.x 25 nov 2008
+Thhis is Area module for Drupal tested only in versions 6.6 27 nov 2008

-in some weeks you will have the first version of the module
+Alpha version (!)

 comments: jaume AT riereta.net